'Game' birds could lose their day of respite in law change

 Christopher Graffius, Director of Communications for BASC, indicated that BASC had no plans to holddriven shoots on Sundays saying "If you live near a shoot it's bad enough having the noise on three, four or five days a week; this is going to do nothing for yourrelations with the neighbours.
 And we should give the birds a rest."

-Paul Tillsley from the League expressed suprise that Defra were pushing ahead with the changes despite widespread rejection to the plans, calling the decision "bizzare".
+Paul Tillsley from the League expressed surprise that Defra were pushing ahead with the changes despite widespread rejection to the plans, calling the decision "bizarre".

-He said "The indication has been that most people in the countryside are not interested in shoting on Sundays, so why bother changing the law".
+He said "The indication has been that most people in the countryside are not interested in shooting on Sundays, so why bother changing the law".